Rwanda welcomes first group of African refugees from Libya - Journal du Cameroun

 The UN says some 42,000 refugees are currently in Libya.

-Rwandan President Paul Kagame first offered to take in Africans stuck in Libya back in November 2017, the same month a CNN report showed what appeared to be a slave market there.
+Kagame first offered to take in Africans stuck in Libya after a CNN report showed what appeared to be a slave market there.

 The issue took on new urgency in July when more than 40 people were killed in an air strike on a migrant detention centre in the Libyan town of Tajoura.